 Notifications in the behavioural targeting group were individualised, based on the users environmental performance.
-For instance, if the CO2 emissions were particularly high, due to consumption of certain meat products, then the user would receive the following message: "Hello (username), your environmental impact score on the food dimension was somewhat higher yesterday.
+For instance, if the CO2 emissions were particularly high due to the consumption of certain meat products, then the user would receive the following message: "Hello (username), your environmental impact score on the food dimension was somewhat higher yesterday.
 Meat products in particular from beef and lamb are very problematic from an environmental point of view.
 You can reduce your ecological footprint considerably by avoiding eating beef and lamb."

 Or if the user had higher than average CO2 emissions in the energy usage dimension, they would receive a notification saying: "Hello (username), how about reducing your energy bill while at the same time protecting the environment?
-You can start by thinking which devices are on, even though you don't actually actively use or need them, like the (devices, that the user left on throughout the day), being on or on standby throughout the day even though you do not use them.", if the higher CO2 emissions were due to devices being on all day, otherwise the following message: "Hello (username), it is difficult to save energy with all the devices we are using every day, but usually, there is room for some energy saving.
+You can start by thinking which devices are on, even though you don't actually actively use or need them, like the (devices, that the user left on throughout the day) being on or on standby throughout the day even though you do not use them.", if the higher CO2 emissions were due to devices being on all day, otherwise the following message: "Hello (username), it is difficult to save energy with all the devices we are using every day, but usually, there is room for some energy saving.
 Have you for instance considered drying your clothes on a clothes horse/washing line outside if it is not raining, instead of using the tumble dryer?".

 If the CO2 emissions were high in the transport dimension due to car usage, then the study participant would receive one of these two notifications to avoid repetition if the message needed to be sent out at least twice on two consecutive days: "Hello (username), cars can be a convenient transport means, but did you know that you are affected more by air pollution produced by cars when driving a car in comparison to when you are cycling or walking?
 You can reduce your ecological footprint and reduce air pollution by cycling, walking or using the bus or train." or "Hello (username), your environmental impact score on the transport dimension is slightly higher than average.
 It's the car you are using.
 You can reduce your CO2 emissions considerably if you choose to cycle, walk or take the bus or train instead."
-Or if a user used a taxi, which resulted in higher CO2 emissions, they would receive a similar messages: "Hello (username), your environmental impact score on the transport dimension was somewhat higher vesterday.
-It's the taxi you were using.
+Or if a user used a taxi, which resulted in higher CO2 emissions, they would receive a similar messages: "Hello (username), you were using.
+You can reduce your CO2 emissions considerably if you choose to cycle, walk or take the bus or train instead."
+Or if a user used a taxi, which resulted in higher CO2 emissions, they would receive a similar messages: "Hello (username), you were using.
 You can reduce your CO2 emissions considerably if you choose to cycle, walk or take the bus or train instead." or "Hello (username), taxis can be a convenient transport means, but did you know that you are affected more by air pollution produced by cars when travelling in a car in comparison to when you are cycling or walking?
 You can reduce your ecological footprint and reduce air pollution by cycling, walking or using the bus or train."
 In the case of flying, study participants would receive a notification saying: "Hello (username), we all know that flying is not environmentally friendly and that it contributes enormously to our ecological footprint, but sometimes it is just unavoidable.
 However, at other times other options are available and if not there is the voluntary option to offset your carbon footprint."